Aloidendron barberae (Dyer) Klopper & Gideon F.Sm.

 Derivation of name and historical aspects

-This plant was first discovered by Mary Elizabeth Barber, who was a plant collector in the former Transkei.
-She sent specimens of the plant and its flowers to the Royal Botanic Gardens at Kew, where it was named by Dyer (1874) in her honour.
-Subsequently it was also found in the Tugela River Valley (KwaZulu-Natal) by the well known traveller, explorer and painter Mr. Thomas Baines in 1873.
-He sent a specimen to Joseph Hooker at Kew, where it was named in his honour.
-Although known for many years as Aloe bainesii, Aloe barberae was the name first given to this plant, and took precedence according to the International Code of Botanical Nomenclature.
-The genus name Aloe is derived from a Greek word and refers to the dried juice from the leaves.
-There were about 350 species of Aloe which are widespread in Africa and the surrounding islands, as well as the Arabian Peninsula.
-The genus has recently been reassessed and this plant has been renamed Aloidendron barberae.
+This plant was first discovered by Mary Elizabeth Barber (181-1899), who was a naturalist, writer, painter and plant collector in the former Transkei (now Eastern Cape).
+She sent specimens of the plant and its flowers to the Royal Botanic Gardens at Kew, where it was named Aloe barberae by Dyer, in 1874, in her honour.
+This species was also found in the Tugela River Valley (KwaZulu-Natal) by the well known traveller, explorer and painter Thomas Baines (1820-1875), in 1873.
+He also sent a specimen to Kew, and his specimen was also named in his honour.
+In 1875 Dyer realised that they were the same species, and because A. barberae was named first, it is the valid name according to the International Code of Botanical Nomenclature.
+However, this species was known for many years, incorrectly, as Aloe bainesii.

 This tree grows in warm, well-drained river valleys and coastal forest where the climate is mild and rainfall is at least 1 016-1 524 mm per annum and with little or no frost.
 The seeds often germinate in the shade of other plants and eventually outgrow their companion plants.
 The soil is usually a loam and humus rich.
 In habitat the plants are pollinated by sunbirds.
-The capsules ripen during late spring and release their seed which is wind dispersed.
+The capsules ripen in late spring and release their seeds, which are dispersed by wind.